Humani generis: Nouvelle théologie

 In describing erroneous development in the Catholic Church after World War II, the encyclical does not mention names, nor does it accuse specific persons or organizations.
 The encyclical states the Nouvelle théologie and its followers viewed Catholic teaching as relative, that it departed from traditional neo-Thomism using relativistic historical analysis and engaging philosophical axioms, such as existentialism, or positivism.
-The encyclical further states that the Nouvelle théologie scholars expressed Catholic dogma with concepts of modern philosophy, immanentism or idealism or existentialism or any other system, and that some believed that the mysteries of faith could be expressed by truly adequate concepts but only by approximate and ever-changeable notions.
+The encyclical further states that the Nouvelle théologie scholars expressed Catholic dogma with concepts of modern philosophy, immanentism or idealism or existentialism or any other system, and that some believed that the mysteries of faith could not be expressed by truly adequate concepts but only by approximate and ever-changeable notions.
 The encyclical also stated:

 Everyone is aware that the terminology employed in the schools and even that used by the Teaching Authority of the Church itself is capable of being perfected and polished; and we know also that the Church itself has not always used the same terms in the same way.
 It is also manifest that the Church cannot be bound to every system of philosophy that has existed for a short space of time.
 Nevertheless, the things that have been composed through common effort by Catholic teachers over the course of the centuries to bring about some understanding of dogma are certainly not based on any such weak foundation.
 These things are based on principles and notions deduced from a true knowledge of created things.
 In the process of deducing, this knowledge, like a star, gave enlightenment to the human mind through the Church.
 Hence it is not astonishing that some of these notions have not only been used by the Ecumenical Councils, but even sanctioned by them, so that it is wrong to depart from them.

 Pius pleads with the "rebels" not to tear down but to build up.
 He demands not to neglect, or to reject, or devalue so many and such great resources which have been conceived, expressed and perfected over the centuries.
 A new philosophy like existentialism, "today, like a flower of the field in existence, tomorrow outdated and old-fashioned, shaken by the winds of time", he says, is a poor and unstable basis for the theology of the Church.